RNCryptor/RNCryptor/README.md

     github "RNCryptor/RNCryptor" "~> 4.0"

 Don't forget to embed `RNCryptor.framework`.
+Built this way, you should add `import RNCryptor` to your code.

 This approach will not work for OS X commandline apps.